 Less than 6 hours’ drive, or a precise 290km away, from New Delhi, lies the foothills of the Himalayas and the unspoken and vaguely overlooked tourist destination of Barog.

 Precisely, it is located on the Kalka Shimla Highway, around 60kms from Chandigarh.
-The Delhi to Barog drive is moreover a pleasant one (including most of the hours driving the Delhi-Chandigarh highway) before you start climbing on Chandigarh-Shimla highway.
+The Delhi to Barog drive is moreover a pleasant one (including most of the hours driving the Delhi-Chandigarh highway) with a short climb of Chandigarh-Shimla highway.

 Barog is located almost halfway from Chandigarh to Shimla.

 Speaking of its geographic location, Barog has nearly 2000m above sea level elevation, with the temperature ranging between 4 to 14-degree Celsius in winters and around 20-27 degrees in summers.